John Carpenter (archbishop of Dublin)

-John Carpenter (1729 – 29 October 1786), (in Irish Gaelic Seán Mac an tSaor or Seán Maca tSaoir) served as the Roman Catholic archbishop of Dublin from 1770 until death in 1786.
+John Carpenter (1729 – 29 October 1786), (in Irish Gaelic Seán Mac an tSaor or Seán Maca tSaoir) was an Irish Catholic prelate who served as Archbishop of Dublin from 1770 until death in 1786.

 Biography

 John Carpenter was born in 1729 in Dublin.
 His father was a merchant tailor, of Chancery Lane, a respectable residential area near the law courts.
 His early schooling took place at South Earl Street, where, between the years 1744–1747, he "was associated with the Gaelic language and cultural circle which had formed around Tadhg Ó Neachtain, scion of a Connacht bardic family who had settled in Dublin.
 It was probably under Ó Neachtain's influence that he compiled an Irish grammar, a miscellany of prose and poetry and a book of devotion for his personal use which included part of the Imitatio Christi in Ulster Irish.
 He also collected manuscripts written in Irish, particularly those of a devotional nature.

 In 1747, at the age of eighteen, he became a student at the Irish College of Lisbon, and was ordained a priest five years later.
 He successfully studied for a doctorate in theology, returning to Dublin in 1754 to begin his ministry at St. Mary's Chapel on Liffey Street.